libp2p/js-libp2p-examples/chat/browser/README.md

 The chapters in this example are organized sequentially by folder name.
 The names also include the overall topic.
 For example, `01-Transports` is the first chapter and includes an overview of Transports.

 The `common` folder contains the UI code leveraged across each of the chapters.
 Some chapters may require you to update code in `common` as you progress, in order to bind the latest features you've added to libp2p to the UI.
+If you get stuck and aren't sure what to update, you can use the [help README][help] to see the needed changes.

 ## Setup
 ```sh